Carmy Berzatto: Other attributes

-Aesthetics and sex appeal
+Sexuality, aesthetics, sex appeal

+In the pilot episode, "System," Tina declares that Carmy cuts vegetables like a bitch and Richie declares that training elsewhere made Carmy "pompous, and delusional, and a fucking gayrod," which are intended as bullying attacks on Carmy's "masculinity (and thus his capability as a leader and a provider)."
+The issue is not so much his (undisclosed) sexual orientation, per se, as his "manner and methods of running the kitchen...at odds with the practice and priority of the other kitchen staff."

 In regard to the "bad-boy fantasies," the character of Carmy provoked an ode in Bon Appétit magazine to what is apparently a food-service industry stock character, "Sexually Competent Dirtbag Line Cook," about which it was written:

 "If you've ever waited in vain for a text back from a man with no bed frame in his apartment, you're already pretty familiar with this type.
 Imagine no-bed-frame man, but he only drinks from plastic quart containers and cooks a spaghetti carbonara that will make you write in your journal for the first time since high school.
 Has he showered today?
 No. Are you going to be the one to change him and make him want to settle down?
 Also no!"

-Carm has been identified as the textbook model of a restaurant-kitchen resident lothario: "'This man does not have curtains in his apartment but he has a $1400 knife that is only for cutting fish.'"
-(Carmy's apartment is scantly furnished with thrift-store pieces, and his home decor consists primarily of scores of cookbooks from multiple eras and regions of the world.
-He has access to a mid-1990s Plymouth Voyager Sport.)
+Carmy has been identified as the textbook model of a restaurant-kitchen resident lothario: "'This man does not have curtains in his apartment but he has a $1400 knife that is only for cutting fish.'"
+(Carmy's apartment is thrift-store furnished, and he has access to a mid-1990s Plymouth Voyager Sport.)
 Another analysis tagged him as a self-evidently attractive yet problematic fuck boy, discernible as such by his "tattoos, disheveled hair, and 20-a-day habit."
-One "particular screengrab" from the trailer engendered much online commentary about the sex appeal of sweaty season-one Carmy; the key screengrab and associated tweet was later resurfaced for further comment on a late-night talk show.
+One "particular screengrab" from the trailer engendered much online commentary about the sex appeal of sweaty season 1 Carmy; the key screengrab and associated tweet was later resurfaced for further comment on a late-night talk show.
 The visual seemed to surface, for some, an association with White's previous character, the not-untroubled fellow Chicagoan Lip Gallagher, as well as: